Undergraduate Steps to Register

 Advisors are dedicated to helping you with your academic questions and concerns.
 Students are encouraged to seek advice well in advance of registration.

-The Guide to First Year is a resource for first year students available online.
+First Year Information is a resource for first year students available online.

 The guide offers answers to many questions you will encounter in the beginning of your academic career with Memorial, including registration and descriptions of Degree Programs.